Mutual Funds and ETFs - 800-456-7526

 How is Cost Basis Calculated?

 There are several ways cost basis can be calculated.
-Your tax advisor can help you determine the method that makes the most sense for you.
-The Hartford, its affiliates, employees and agents cannot and do not provide any financial, tax, legal or accounting advice.
+Your tax professional can help you determine the method that makes the most sense for you.
+Hartford Funds, its affiliates, employees and agents cannot and do not provide any financial, tax, legal or accounting advice.

 Hartford Funds will use the Average Cost calculation method unless you instruct us otherwise.